fbpx

 Remember this is statistics, so the actual temperature on any one day can be considerably colder!
 If these temperatures don't seem very low to you, that's because the coldest temperatures tend to be experienced throughout the country between mid-January and March.

 The Norwegian capital is a popular choice to visit during the winter.
-Unlike many other places in Norway, Oslo remains well and truly “open for business” from a tourism perspective.
+Unlike many other places in Norway, Oslo in the winter remains well and truly “open for business” from a tourism perspective.

 Ice skating at Oslo's christmas market